na-na-hi/renget/archive/BulkGuide.md

 Sex: Female
 Ability: ???
 The third member of Team Watchers, who never retired in spite of her advanced age.
 She was mentioned as being introverted, although very kindly to those she opened up to.
 She was the team's main battler.

+#####Team Masquerade:
+Roserade:
+Sex: Male
+Ability: Poison Point
+He's the leader of Team Masquerade, alongside their eyes and ears.
+He and his partner have worked as bounty hunters for over seven years, yet he lacks any sort of arrogance, remaining cordial and friendly with Team Yin-Yang in spite of their lesser experience, although he was a bit skeptical of Makuhita taking down Foi at first.
+His fighting style revolves around heavy use of footwork and evasion, alongside pumping opponents full of toxins and Venoshocking them.

+Moveset:
+Venoshock
+Magical Leaf
+Petal Dance (Unseen)
+Poison Sting

+Empoleon:
+Sex: Male
+Ability: Torrent
+He's the muscle of Team Masquerade, and was immensely prideful, bordering on slight arrogance.
+It was only after seeing the sheer amount of punishment Makuhita could take that these tendencies began to wane, with Empoleon admitting that he and Asana can "punch above their weight", and that brute strength doesn't solve everything - his utter lack of agility made him a sitting duck for the Twins.
+Moveset:
+Hydro Pump
+???
+???
+???

 #####Independents and Civilians:
 Jolteon: